North Jersey Coed Softball League Rules

 - Failure to upload scorebooks WILL result in a loss of player eligibility

-- Teams may forfeit no more than two games and remain playoff-eligible.
+- Teams may forfeit no more than two games and remain playoff-eligible (unless they are brand new to the league).

 Rescheduled Games